SeamusFinlayson/initiative-tracker/README.md

 ![image](https://github.com/SeamusFinlayson/initiative-tracker/assets/77430559/d5ce4329-ab90-440d-8432-5aeaacf5daaf)

-You can remove the character from initiative by clicking the same button.
+You can remove the character from initiative by clicking the same button or hovering over the token's icon in the initiative list and then clicking the X that appears there.
+If you're using a touch screen, just tap the image.

 To change the initiative order you can change its initiative in the action popover and then click sort.